symbolicsoft/verifpal/README.md

 #### Compiling Verifpal
 - *Windows*: Simply type `Build` to build Verifpal for Windows, Linux and macOS.
 This will also install dependencies.
-- *Linux and macOS*: Simply type `make all` to build Verifpal for Windows, Linux and macOS.
+- *Linux, macOS and FreeBSD*: Simply type `make all` to build Verifpal for Windows, Linux, macOS and FreeBSD.

 Builds will be available under `build/`.